 - Uniform shoes or comfortable athletic shoes.
 Although shoes no longer must be white, they must be tasteful and must not draw attention to the feet.
 To be suitable for the healthcare environment, shoes must have a back or strap.
 No croc-type shoes are allowed.

-- Watch with a second hand.
+- Watch with a second hand or capable of displaying seconds.

 - Jewelry is permitted in moderation.
 Only earrings of modest design and appearance are acceptable.
 A maximum of 2 small earrings in each ear may be worn.
+Jewelry associated with other body piercings must not be visible.
+Gauges are prohibited.

 - Fingernails shall be clean and trimmed.
 In clinical rotations, while nail polish is acceptable, artificial nails or acrylic overlays are not.